 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) classifies nursing home administrators in the broader category of medical and health services managers.
-The BLS predicted that job openings for these managers would increase by 17% between 2014 and 2024, and it noted that there would be extra demand for nursing home administrators due to the aging baby boomer generation.
-In May 2015, the average salary for medical and health services managers working in nursing care facilities was $87,970, per the BLS (www.bls.gov).
+The BLS predicted that job openings for these managers would increase by 18% between 2018 and 2028, and it noted that there would be extra demand for nursing home administrators due to the aging baby boomer generation.
+As of May 2018, the median annual salary for medical and health services managers working in nursing care facilities was $93,680, per the BLS (www.bls.gov).

 Continuing Education Information